jeffe107/BIgMAG/README.md

 - detects chimerism and contamination by running [GUNC](https://github.com/grp-bork/gunc) v1.0.6.
 - optionally assigns taxonomy to bins using [GTDB-Tk2](https://ecogenomics.github.io/GTDBTk/index.html) v2.3.2.

-Finally, a file final_df.tsv will be generated and used to display the dashboard using [Dash and Plotly](https://dash.plotly.com/).
+Finally, a file named *final_df.tsv* will be generated and used to display the dashboard using [Dash and Plotly](https://dash.plotly.com/).

 ## Pipeline Usage
 The basic usage of the pipeline can be achieved by running: